macimax/WIKI_STEPMANIA/Play-Modes.md

 When Event Mode is enabled, all stages are unlimited and are renamed EXTRA STAGE, and no TOTAL RESULTS.

-Some themes uses this default mode and don't be changed, and some themes use different scoring systems (as ITG, EXTREME, Supernova2, Etc.).
+Some themes uses this default mode and don't be changed, and some themes use different scoring systems (as ITG, EXTREME, Supernova2, Money Score, Etc.).

 Note for players: the Dance Points (or DP) is showned on some themes as EX-SCORE.